aogriffiths/relay/relay-specification.md

 1. Adhere to section 6 "Publishing" of the PuSH v0.4 specification.

 2. Adhere to section 3 "High-level protocol flow" in the PuSH v0.4 specification.
-   Specifically MUST adhere to the first bullet.
-MAY NOT adhere to the third bullet ( which is acceptable given section 6 "Publishing" in the PuSH v0.4 specification).
+   Specifically MUST adhere to the first bullet ("Publishers notify their hub(s) URLs when their topic(s) change.").
+MAY NOT adhere to the point in the third bullet regarding a hub "re-fetching" content, but this is acceptable given section 6 "Publishing" in the PuSH v0.4 specification (which refers to the publisher using "any mechanism" to update the hub).

 <!-- Long Spec START -->
 #### PuSH v0.4 Specification (Informative, for Reference)